-Author has written 8 stories for Young Adult, Life, General, Fable, Fantasy, and Play.
+Author has written 6 stories for Life, General, Fable, and Play.

 Age: Check the time, remove one or two digits depending, that is my age.